Mentors: Amy Holley, Ph.D., Anna Wilson, Ph.D., and Bonnie Nagel, Ph.D.

 Eleanor Battison, MS, LPC (she/her)

 Mentors: Amy Holley, Ph.D. and Anna Wilson, Ph.D.

 Eleanor Battison grew up in Stockholm, Sweden, and received her BA in Psychology from the University of British Columbia, Vancouver BC, Canada.
 She earned her MS in Counseling Psychology from Lewis and Clark College.
 She has several years of experience working in both direct clinical service and research in Portland, OR.
 She is a doctoral student in the Advancing Research in Pediatric Pain lab (ARPP), under the guidance of Amy Holley, Ph.D. and Anna Wilson, Ph.D.
 Her current interests include health and pain psychology, with an emphasis on trauma, health disparities and underserved populations.

 Mentor: Bonnie Nagel, Ph.D.

 Amanda Del Giacco received her bachelor's degree in psychology from the University of California, Los Angeles.
-After completion of her bachelor's, she worked as a registered behavioral technician assisting children and adolescents with neurodevelopmental disorders.
-Amanda then completed a two-year post-bachelorette fellowship at the National Institue of Mental Health working on fMRI/MEG studies investigating visual perception and affective processing mechanisms.
-She is a doctoral student in the Developmental Brain Imaging Lab (DBIL) under the guidance of Dr. Bonnie Nagel, Ph.D.
+After completing her bachelor's, she worked as a registered behavioral technician assisting children and adolescents with neurodevelopmental disorders.
+Amanda then completed a two-year post-baccalaureate fellowship at the National Institute of Mental Health working on fMRI/MEG studies investigating visual perception and affective processing.
+She is a doctoral student in the Developmental Brain Imaging Lab (DBIL) under the guidance of Dr. Bonnie Nagel.
 Amanda is interested in gaining a comprehensive understanding of the underlying neural mechanisms and behavioral implications for identifying early risk factors of psychopathology in children and adolescents.